• Skip to main content

 To detect them, you are going to need to inspect your plants very closely.
 These mites are usually almost totally indistinguishable to the naked eye, which is why they can be so destructive.

 You may need a magnifying glass to get a proper look at them.
-This is a tool you should have anyway, since several of the common cannabis pests are also microscopic.
+This is a tool you should have anyway, since several of the common weed plant pests are also microscopic.
 A good magnifying glass or microscope will help you get a good look so you can properly identify them (and it comes in handy for trichome inspection).

 Look out for tiny ‘dots’ that may appear as yellow or green speckles, but more often as a reddish brown color.
 There are over 1200 species of spider mites, which is why they can present in a range of colors.
 You may also see a fine layer of protective silk web.